 Laboratory experience accompanying BIO 358.

-Corequisites: Registration in BIO 358 is required.
+Corequisites: Concurrent registration in BIO 358 is required.
 Offered: Fall.
-Special Notes: Carries cross-credit in neuroscience.
+Special Notes: This course carries cross-credit in neuroscience.

 BIO 362 • Developmental Biology 3 Credits